MicrosoftDocs/fabric-docs/docs/real-time-analytics/customize-dashboard-visuals.md

 ## Customization properties

-The following table describes the available customization properties, categorized alphabetically by their respective sections, and specifies which visuals support the given property.
+The following table describes the available customization properties, categorized alphabetically by section, and specifies which visuals support the given property.

 | Section | Property | Description | Visual types |
 |--|--|--|--|